 Now, you think to yourself, why would they want to take a states’ issue and make it a national one, if they didn’t have eyes on changing the way we do things around here?
 That’s just unacceptable.
 There ain’t no other choice but to fight.

 This line of thinking always gets you worked up because, of course, the idea of Civil War doesn’t sit too well with you.
 It’s war, after all.
 You’ve heard your daddy’s stories, and the ones his daddy told, too.
 You ain’t stupid.

 But there comes a time in a man’s life when he must make a choice, and you just can’t imagine a world where Yankees sit in a room by themselves, talkin’ and deciding what goes on in Georgia.
 In the South.
 In your life.
 You will not stand for it.

 You’re a Southerner first and an American second.

-So, when you reach town and find out fighting has begun in Fort Sumter, South Carolina, you know the moment has arrived.
-You will return home to continue teaching your son, while preparing yourself for war.
+So, when you reach town and find out fighting has begun in Fort Sumter, Charleston, South Carolina, you know the moment has arrived.
+You will return home to continue teaching your son, while preparing yourself for the Civil War.
 Within just a few weeks, you’ll be marching with the Army of Northern Virginia to defend the South and its right to determine its own destiny.

 How the American Civil War Happened